 But even if your data have a correlation coefficient of +1 or -1, it is important to note that correlation still does not imply causality.
 For instance, a scatterplot of popsicle sales and skateboard accidents in a neighborhood may look like a straight line and give you a correlation coefficient of 0.9999...but buying popsicles clearly doesn't cause skateboard accidents.
 However, more people ride skateboards and more people buy popsicles in hot weather, which is the reason these two factors are correlated.

 It is also important to note that the correlation coefficient only measures linear relationships.
 A meaningful nonlinear relationship may exist even if the correlation coefficient is 0.

-Only properly controlled experiments let you to determine whether a relationship is causal, and as that recent LinkedIn conversation has indicated, the "requirements" for determining causality can vary greatly depending on what you're studying.
+Only properly controlled experiments help you to determine whether a relationship is causal, and as that recent LinkedIn conversation has indicated, the "requirements" for determining causality can vary greatly depending on what you're studying.

 Comic licensed under a Creative Commons Attribution-NonCommercial 2.5 license.